Celebration of Life

 In addition to her husband and parents, June was predeceased by her infant sister, Karen Hansen.
 Our matriarch and queen is survived by her children Karen M. Rumpler (late Kurt), Robert M. Stevens (Barbara), David M. Stevens (Colleen), Diane M. Heer (Dean), and Darrin M. Stevens; eight grandchildren, two step-grandchildren, nine great-grandchildren, and several nieces and nephews.

 The family is grateful to the many friends who have reached out to us during this time.
-Unfortunately, due to COVID-19 restrictions, services will be private.
-A celebration of June’s life will be held at a future date and all will be welcome at that time.
+A celebration of June’s life will be held on Sunday June 27, 2021 from 1:00 pm to 4:00 pm at Hilltop Bowl all are welcomed.

 In lieu of flowers, please consider a donation to your local food pantry.